kochlisGit/Wine-Preference-Analysis/README.md

 # Feature-Selection-Algorithms---Wine-Quality
 In this project, I used Feature Selection algorithms to find the importance of wine features.
+Specifically, the dataset contains 11 columns that define wine quality.
+The goal of this project is to analize multiple wine samples and find the relationships between the columns that define the quality of the wine.
+Also, I've implemented a regressor with Keras, which tries to predict the quality of a given sample.

 # Dataset
 The dataset i used can be found here: https://www.kaggle.com/rajyellow46/wine-quality